-Using aluminum wiring in prefab homes has a real interesting history.
-Many modular and manufactured homeowners are confused about the aluminum wiring that is used in their manufactured and prefabricated houses.
-In reality, it is safe to use aluminum wiring, but you need to be aware of some important considerations for that as discussed below.
+The use of aluminum wiring in the Best prefab homes has an interesting history.
+Many modular and manufactured homeowners experience confusion regarding the aluminum wiring builders use in manufactured and prefabricated houses.
+In reality, it is perfectly safe to use aluminum wiring.
+However, you need to be aware of some important considerations, which we discuss below.

 Myths about Aluminum Wiring

-We often hear that aluminum wiring is not permitted in manufactured homes, but it is not true.
-If you use proper installation materials and methods, you can use aluminum wiring in your prefab home as in a conventional stick-built house.
-Traditionally, home electrical wiring uses copper since the introduction of electricity in houses in the 19th century.
-Aluminum wiring was introduced in North American homes in the mid-1960s, because the price of copper wire was very high and aluminum proved to be a cost-effective alternative.
+We often hear that authorities do not permit the use of aluminum wiring in manufactured homes, but this is not true.
+If you use proper installation materials and methods, you can use aluminum wiring in your prefab home without issue.
+Traditionally, home electrical wiring uses copper since the introduction of home electricity in the 19th century.
+Aluminum wiring was introduced to North American homes in the mid-1960s, .
+At the time, the price of copper wire was very high, and aluminum was a cost-effective alternative.
 This is why aluminum became very popular in the best manufactured homes wiring since the 1960s.

-It is true that aluminum is not as good as copper in conductivity, but modular home manufacturers adjust the conductivity by using larger aluminum wires to offer the same performance and conductivity as copper wires.
-Most of the branch circuiting wires in home wiring uses 14 gauge copper and the equivalent aluminum wire is 12 gauge.
+It’s true that copper is a stronger conductor than aluminum.
+But, modular home manufacturers can use larger aluminum wires to increase conductivity.
+These larger wires offer the same performance and conductivity as copper wires.
+Most branch circuiting wires in homes use 14 gauge copper.
+The equivalent aluminum wire is 12 gauge.
 The installation methods for both copper and aluminum are the same.

-These are some of the myths and misconceptions about using aluminum wires in modular prefab home wiring.
-While using aluminum to wire manufactured homes, you should use special connectors as usually the issues arise at connections like switches, light fixtures, receptacles, and at the panel.
-There are also connectors that can work well with both aluminum and copper wires.
-Some of these are the small receptacles that are marked Al-Cu or Co/ALR, and large receptacles that are marked Cu-Al or Al-Cu.
+These are some of the myths and misconceptions about using aluminum wires in a modular prefab home.
+If you use aluminum to wire manufactured homes, you should use special connectors.
+Issues often arise at connections like switches, light fixtures, receptacles, and at the panel.
+There are also connectors that work well with both aluminum and copper wires.
+These include small connectors that bear the Al-Cu or Co/ALR label, and large connectors that bear the Cu-Al or Al-Cu label.

-You can also use electrical breakers and panels that are marked Cu-Al or Al-Cu.
+You can also use electrical breakers and panels that bear the Cu-Al or Al-Cu label.
 In addition, you can have switches that are suitable for use with both aluminum and copper wires.
-These switches will be marked Co/ALR and can be used in both types of wiring.
-There were also some other approved connection systems for aluminum wiring but they are substantially gone now as copper became the preferred wiring material in all type of homes.
+These switches will bear the Co/ALR label, and you may use them for either type of wiring.
+Other approved connection systems for aluminum wiring existed, but they disappeared as copper became the preferred wiring material in all types of homes.